t-mart/wap/docs/commands.rst

    Successful validation does not indicate that any other ``wap`` command will work.
 It merely means that there were no errors parsing the configuration file.

-.. _`create a new one`: https://www.curseforge.com/project/1/1/create
+.. _`create a new project`: https://www.curseforge.com/project/1/1/create